-Vertex array data (described in section 2.8) are stored in client memory.
-It is sometimes desirable to store frequently used client data, such as vertex array and pixel data, in high-performance server memory.
-GL buffer objects provide a mechanism that clients can use to allocate, initialize, and render from such memory.
-The name space for buffer objects is the unsigned integers, with zero reserved for the GL.
+The GL uses many types of data supplied by the client.
+Some of this data must be stored in server memory, and it is usually desirable to store other types of frequently used client data, such as vertex array and pixel data, in server memory even if the option to store it in client memory exists.
+Buffer objects provide a mechanism to allocate, initialize, and render from such memory.

+The name space for buffer objects is the unsigned integers, with zero reserved by the GL.